tiipotto/tii/README.md

   [pollster](https://github.com/zesterer/pollster) is recommended.

 ## Architecture
-The general Architecture of Humpty is split into 3 parts that are designed to be used together but can be used independent of each other.
+The general Architecture of Tii is split into 3 parts that are designed to be used together but can be used independent of each other.
 The layers use Traits that you can implement yourself if you desire to replace any of them.